-Attached to this report are NMSBIC's audited financial statements for the fiscal year ended June 30, 2013.
+Attached to this report are NMSBIC's audited financial statements for the fiscal year ended June 30, 2014.
 Financial highlights are as follows:

-As of June 30, 2013, the NMSBIC ended its fiscal year with \$35.9 million in total assets.
-This was an increase from \$35.4 million the previous year.
-The increase was primarily due to positive investment valuation adjustments on venture capital investments.
+As of June 30, 2014, the NMSBIC ended its fiscal year with \$36.1 million in total assets, an increase from \$35.9 million the previous year.
+The increase was primarily due to interest income, realized gains on equity investments, and positive investment valuation adjustments on equity investments.

-Total Assets (in millions)
+Total Assets